Hemanshi2954/OIBSIP/README.md

 - Responsive Design: Enjoy a consistent experience across desktop and mobile devices.
 - Date and Time Stamp: Keep track of task creation with automatic timestamping.
 - Custom Styling: Personalize your to-do list with unique CSS styling options.
-## Task 3: To-Do List Web App

-### Description

-This sleek app boasts a user-friendly interface designed for efficient task management.
-With its intuitive features and responsive design, users can effortlessly add, edit, and delete tasks from any device.
-Each task is automatically timestamped, ensuring users stay organized and on track.
-Plus, the customizable CSS styling allows for personalization to suit individual preferences.

-### Featues

-- Intuitive Interface: Simplified layout for effortless task management.
-- Dynamic Functionality: Add, edit, and delete tasks seamlessly.
-- Responsive Design: Enjoy a consistent experience across desktop and mobile devices.
-- Date and Time Stamp: Keep track of task creation with automatic timestamping.
-- Custom Styling: Personalize your to-do list with unique CSS styling options.
 ## Task 4: User Authentication

 ### Description